joeldodson/braille/docs/tables.md

 ### Punctuation subset

-The folowing table is the list of symbols found in Python's string.punctuation module.
+The following table is the list of symbols found in Python's string.punctuation module.
 You can find the list yourself by running (if you have a command line and Python installed):
 ``` bash
 python -c "import string; print(string.punctuation)"